 Keep in mind that your employer would love it if you scheduled in some time each week for your own training and professional development.
 For half an hour each week, spend time developing soft skills or reading news that’s relevant to your industry.
 Do this on a regular basis and watch your skills and knowledge grow.

 If your employer has not provided you with adult training opportunities, we suggest that you ask them to provide or fund additional opportunities.
 Although this might be daunting, simply explain to your employer how giving you funding for adult training would benefit them.

-Your employer is likely to recognise the benefits of keeping their staff up-to-date, because this keeps the company competitive in their market.
+Your employer is likely to recognize the benefits of keeping their staff up-to-date because this keeps the company competitive in their market.
 It may also be that case that your company has a budget set aside for learning that never gets used.
 Just by asking, you could take advantage of this hidden opportunity and encourage your colleagues to do the same.

 There are many reasons why you’d use a career coach.
 Career coaches do more than just help people find a job, they can help you advance your career, get promotions, and make industry connections.
 A career coach can also help you choose your adult learning courses.

 Similarly, a mentor in your industry can help you with your upskilling and help you choose your adult learning courses.
 A mentor is someone who has been where you’ve been, had more experience than you, and can help guide you.
 With a mentor, you get an ongoing relationship and support.

 How to Choose What to Learn?

 As we discussed above, working out your career goals is a great place to start figuring out which adult education courses you want to take.
 But if you’re not too sure what direction you want to take in your career, doing a few different courses can help.
 This way you’ll get a taste of different things before you work out your long-term goals.

 Another way of working out what you want to learn is by doing some research.
 There are many resources online that can help you choose what to learn.
 For example, this article explains the differences between certificate vs diploma vs degree, helping you work out which qualification level is right for you.